-With various NoSQL choices, how do you choose one?
-It clearly depends on the requirements of the enterprises/users and also Not every NOSQL serves the same purpose and thus, the use cases for every single platform is slightly different from one another.
-The best is that none of them can be considered a replacement; the enterprises are gravitating towards three of the strong options, i.e. NoSQL DBs, i.e. HBase, Cassandra and MongoDB.
+In this HBase tutorial, you will be discovering the top NoSQL database which operates on top of the Hadoop Distributed File System (HDFS).
+With several NoSQL choices, how will you choose one?
+It simply depends on the requirements of the enterprises/users and also not every NoSQL serves the same purpose thus, the use cases for every single platform are slightly different from one another.
+The best is that none of them can be considered a replacement; the enterprises are gravitating towards three of the strong options, i.e. NoSQL DBs, i.e. HBase, Cassandra, and MongoDB.

 Some of the features which make HBase a strong technology for big data computing are: